Could Prince Andrew ever be prosecuted over his links to Jeffrey Epstein?

 “Asking a police officer to investigate an alleged victim is outside of their duties, whether that is calling the FBI, your mates in the US, or searching out themselves to find out whether someone has a criminal offence.
 That is, in my view, a criminal offence.”

-According to legal experts, the allegations could also risk a criminal investigation in the US.
-Under the Theft and Assumption Deterrence Act, individuals who knowingly use, transfer, or possess another person’s SSN with the intent to commit an illegal act can face a fine or prison term in the most serious cases.
+According to legal experts, the allegations could also prompt a criminal investigation in the US.
+Under the Identity Theft and Assumption Deterrence Act, individuals who knowingly use, transfer, or possess another person’s SSN with the intent to commit an illegal act can face a fine or a prison term in the most serious cases.

-Spencer Kuvin, who represented nine Epstein victims, told The Telegraph: “Penalties for this crime are very severe and can be up to 15 years in prison.”
+Spencer Kuvin, who represented nine victims of Epstein, told The Telegraph: “Penalties for this crime are very severe and can be up to 15 years in prison.”

-He called for the FBI to also immediately open an investigation into his use of Guiffre’s SSN and request an interview with the royal, adding: “Both the US and British authorities should not protect this awful individual.
+He called for the FBI to immediately open an investigation into Andrew’s alleged use of Guiffre’s SSN, and to request an interview with the royal, adding: “Both the US and British authorities should not protect this awful individual.
 The world should hold Andrew accountable and show everyone that justice matters.”

-However the Met has not confirmed if it has launched an official investigation or what potential crime, if any, this could involve.
+However, the Met has not confirmed whether it has launched an official investigation, or what crime, if any, this could potentially involve.
 A spokesperson added: “We are aware of media reporting and are actively looking into the claims made.”

 “The idea that public resources could be used to discredit a victim of sexual exploitation reinforces why so many survivors feel unsafe coming forward,” she told The Independent.